 If you feel confused about the lost-volume doctrine, the problem is not with you.
 It’s the doctrine itself that’s confused.

 Consider Adam.
-He recently discovered he can supplement his income by flipping cars–he finds people trying to get rid of their cars, buys them, and then sells them at a small profit.
+He recently discovered he can supplement his income by flipping cars–he finds people trying to get rid of their cars, he buys their cars, does some fixing, and then sells the cars at a small profit.
 Adam was just able to put his hands on a 2020 Toyota 4Runner, for which he paid only $40,000.
 It’s in excellent condition and with only 20,000 miles on it, so Adam figures he can sell it for somewhere between $44,617-$47,701 (according to the KBB), with $46,169 as the middle point.
 Not bad!

-Rachel contacts Adam, telling him she urgently needs a car, and she is willing to pay his requested $47,169 (a $1000 more than the midpoint).
+Rachel contacts Adam, telling him she urgently needs a car, and she is willing to pay his requested $50,000 (roughly $4,000 more than the midpoint).
 They sign a K, but the next day she calls him and says she found a cheaper car, and she is no longer interested in the car.

 If Adam were to bring a lawsuit, what would be the measure of damages?

-The common law has a different approach.
-It focuses on lost profits.
+The common law has a seemingly different approach, but it will lead to the same end result (I promise that you still want to go through the steps).
+The common law focuses on lost profits.
 If we were to apply the formula of (Expected profits under the K) – (Actual profits after the breach), we would seem to get a very different number.
 The breach left Adam with no profits–the sale didn’t go through.
-He expected, however, to turn a nice profit of $47,169-$40,000=$7,169.
-Buying a car for $40k and selling it for $47 is a pretty good deal.
+He expected, however, to turn a nice profit of $50,000-$40,000=$10,000.
+Buying a car for $40k and selling it for $50k is a pretty good deal.

 Illustration: In Locks v.
-Wade we have a broker that instead of widgets rents out nifty jukeboxes (what’s the proper, non-anachronistic adjective here? razz my berries?
+Wade we have a broker that instead of widgets rents out nifty jukeboxes (what’s the proper, non-anachronistic adjective here to describe how cool they are? razz my berries?
 Made in the shade?
-Daddy-O?) that it orders from its supplier.
+Daddy-O?).
+Our broker collects orders from restaurant owners and then orders jukeboxes from its supplier.
 Each rental nets the broker $840.
-A breach, in one sense, doesn’t leave the broker worse-off–it can still rent out the same jukebox to another hip diner.
+A breach, in one sense, doesn’t leave the broker worse-off–he can still rent out the same jukebox to another hip diner.
 But the court adopts the lost volume doctrine and allows the broker to recover the $840.

 Now let’s move on to the fun part– critique.
 Does any of that make sense?
 I don’t think so.
 What is volume and how one loses it?
 And if such a thing exists, why isn’t a volume of one sale enough to get one the royal treatment?
 Would three lost sales be enough?
 I’m not nitpicking here: I recognize that there are many good legal rules where a bright line is hard to draw.
 My point is rather that there is no principled reason to draw the line anywhere.